Attribution Gradients: Incrementally Unfolding Citations for Critical Examination of Attributed AI Answers: Discussion

-Furthermore, the system can be expanded beyond the binary support-versus-contradict categorization to incorporate richer, multi-dimensional contextual relationships between claims and evidence.
-Evidence snippets can be annotated with more nuanced labels such as partial support, clarification, extension, or background context.
-With these relationship types, users can glean more meaning that go beyond whether evidence merely agrees or disagrees with a claim and gain a more precise understanding of the claim’s standing in the broader research conversation.
+\paragraph{Richer schemas} Attribution gradients could be expanded beyond the binary support-versus-contradict categorization to incorporate richer, multi-dimensional contextual relationships between claims and evidence.
+Users might glean more meaning that goes beyond whether evidence agrees or disagrees with a claim.

-If raw data---such as tables, numeric results, or structured datasets---can be extracted from sources, then future interfaces could perform analyses on a user’s behalf, including running statistical tests or checking for logical consistency.
-For example, a user could see real-time analyses that verify a claim’s alignment with the underlying evidence.
-This approach could enable more advanced sensemaking scenarios, such as quickly validating reported findings in the figure of a scientific study.
-Future research could explore such structured verification techniques for more rigorous logical assessments of claims against data such as tables.

-Another direction for future work is to expand beyond linking individual claims to singular evidence snippets and instead facilitating more sophisticated synthesis across multiple sources and for different sensemaking tasks.
-Future interfaces might be able to dynamically organize evidence from multiple documents beyond the original retrieved set based on user-inputted claims.
-They might also allow users to annotate or revise evidence snippets based on their evolving understanding and help close the sensemaking loop.
-By integrating synthesis and iterative editing, future interfaces might more dynamically allow meaningful comparisons and logical connections between different sources, further assisting users in their sensemaking processes.
+\paragraph{Richer evidence representations} If raw data, such as tables, numeric results, or structured datasets, can be extracted from sources, then attribution gradients could provide greater context about the relationship of this data to claims.
+A gradient could incorporate information about whether statistical tests could be replicated, about the uncertainty of a result, reverse engineer how a statistic was computed, or point out issues in logical argument.